sadiaph@gmail.com

 2022

-Centrum Kultury ZAMEK residency, Poznan
+Centrum Kultury ZAMEK, Poznan

 Casgleb, Peak Cymru, Abergavenny